-Differences Between IT Consulting, IT Services and Software Consulting
+Differences Between IT Services and IT Consulting

-For an industry that is built on specifications, patterns, and conditions, it’s surprising how vague technology can be when it comes to its terminology.
-IT consulting, IT services, and software consulting, for instance, may appear distinct and self-explanatory at first glance.
+For an industry built on specifications, technical terminology can be surprisingly vague.
+Business IT consulting, IT services, and software consulting, for instance, may appear distinct and self-explanatory at first glance.
 In truth, it can be difficult to tell where one ends and another begins.
 From an IT perspective, cutting through the subtlety establishes vital competitive distinctions, and helps set important customer expectations.
 But is clarity the issue, or are there true distinctions that characterize these terms?

-For Rajeev Badgujar, former software engineer at Symantec and member of the technical staff at Coriolis Technologies, the distinction between an IT consultant and an IT services professional is clear.
+For Rajeev Badgujar, a former software engineer at Symantec and a member of the technical staff at Coriolis Technologies, the distinction between an IT consultant and an IT services professional is clear.
 “A consultant is the domain expert in a particular area/sector who knows WHAT features/functionalities to be added to a product or service.”
 A developer or other IT services expert “knows HOW to code the functionalities.”

 “Consulting is more than advising,” suggests José Franco, in his Spiceworks article, The Five Fundamentals of IT Consulting, “it is assisting clients to reach a goal” and “prepar[ing] the client for the real-world issues of implementation and system operation.”
 In some cases, Franco says, customers not only want the consultants to recommend solutions, but they also want the consultants to help implement them.
 This is where the distinction between IT consulting and IT services begin to blur.

 To extend the confusion of terms further, IT services providers also may offer consulting.
 This “is really pre-sales engineering to figure out how to make what [the IT services providers] have work for your situation,” notes Alex.
 And while delivering a solid solution is in the provider’s mind, “the client’s best interest may not be,” Alex says.
 When you consider the role of the consultant as an expert strategic guide and the IT services provider the solution or services implementer, then the distinction becomes more clear-cut.